jumpnow/jumpnowtek-site/_posts/2014-11-11-FreeBSD-Duovero-USB-Wireless.md

 I plugged one into my FreeBSD build workstation to see what driver loaded. [urtwn(4)][urtwn].
 Then I followed the instructions to add the appropriate driver to the kernel config `sys/arm/conf/DUOVERO`.

-After a rebuild and with the *edimax* dongle was detected and the driver loaded.
+After a rebuild and the *edimax* dongle was detected and the driver loaded.

     root@duovero:~ # dmesg | grep usb
     usbus0: EHCI version 1.0